dy24703/PoW_Hardfork/README.md

 ## Bitcoin's Resistance to malicious mining attacks

 Changing the PoW would have
-three major effects on the networks resistance to malicious mining attacks.
+three major effects on the network's resistance to malicious mining attacks.

-First, an attacker could invest in mining hardware and gain a disproportionate amount of power of the network.
+First, an attacker could invest in mining hardware and gain a disproportionate amount of power over the network.
 So, while it is possible that the immediate effect of a PoW change would be physical and administrative decentralization, it would certainly make it much easier for a well funded attacker to create a high degree of centralization before executing his attack.

-Second, it would lower the hardware cost involved in malicious mining attacks.
+Second, it would lower the hardware cost involved in malicious mining attacks;
-For example an attacker could, rent hardware from a cloud server provider, such as Amazon EC3, for only long enough to execute his attack.
+for example, an attacker could rent hardware from a cloud server provider, such as Amazon EC3, for only long enough to execute his attack.